Iron helps you fight anemia risks during pregnancy.

 Always remember to talk to your doctor first before taking supplements during your pregnancy.

-Which food can you and your growing baby get iron from?
+What foods can you and your unborn baby get from iron during pregnancy?

-There are plenty of good foods you can eat to get iron from:
+There are many types of foods that are good for you to get iron during pregnancy:

 - Meat (such as chicken, beef)